treeverse/airflow-provider-lakeFS/README.md

 ## lakeFS airflow provider

 lakeFS airflow provider enables a smooth integration of lakeFS with airflow's DAGs.
-Use the lakeFS provider for creating lakeFS branchs, committing, waiting for files to be written to a branch and more.
+"Use the lakeFS provider to create branches, commit objects, wait for files to be written, and more." to a branch and more.

 For usage example, check out the [example DAG](lakefs_provider/example_dags/lakefs-dag.py)